One Pan Salmon Paella

 - 1 pound wild-caught salmon, cut into bite-sized pieces

-- 1/2 pound frozen shellfish, thawed (optional)
+- 1/2 pound fresh or frozen shellfish, thawed if frozen

 - ¼ cup chopped fresh parsley